tobiies/tyrone/README.md

 # tyrone-ai

-tyrone is a python script meant to imitate an ai (artificial intelligence). tyrone can roast and say hello in different ways.
+tyrone is a python script meant to imitate an ai (artificial intelligence). tyrone can roast, say interesting factoids and say hello and bye in different ways.